- Finance

 Getting codes onto your roster

-A cost code can land on a record in one of two ways: you pick it yourself, or a rule applies it for you.
-Most organisations use a mix — rules to handle the bulk of the roster, and the occasional manual choice for the exceptions.
+A code lands on a record in one of two ways: you pick it, or a rule applies it.
+Most teams use both.

-When you create or edit a shift, support, or group support, you'll see a Cost Code field — just choose one.
+When you create or edit a shift, support, or group support, choose a code in the Cost Code field.

-• On a group support, it sets the group's code, which then passes down to each participant's support inside the group.
+- On a group support, it sets the group's code, which cascades to each participant's support inside the group — but never to shifts.

-A code you pick by hand is treated as a deliberate choice, and Astalty will never overwrite it — not when rules run, and not during a bulk re-evaluation.
-This lets you lean on rules for everything routine while still hand-tuning the odd record that needs special treatment.
-If you ever want a record to go back to being handled by rules, just clear the code and the next evaluation will pick it up.
+A code you pick by hand is a deliberate choice, so Astalty never overwrites it — not when rules run, and not during a bulk re-evaluation.
+To hand a record back to the rules, just clear the code.

-What you can match on depends on the record type:
+What a rule can match on depends on its target:

-• Support rules can look at the participant's tags, the support type, or the site.
+- Support rules match on the participant's tags, the support type, the site, or the site's tags.

-Build and reorder your rules at Settings → Scheduling → Cost Codes (Rules tab).
+Build your rules on the Rules tab at Settings → Scheduling → Cost Codes.

 Keeping things in sync

-When you first set up your rules — or after you change them — you'll want to apply them to records that already exist.
-Run a bulk re-evaluation to bring your roster in line with your current rules: go to Settings → Scheduling → Cost Codes → Rules tab → Actions → Re-evaluate Existing Records and choose a date range.
+When you first set up rules — or change them — apply them to existing records with a bulk re-evaluation at Settings → Scheduling → Cost Codes → Rules tab → Actions → Re-evaluate Existing Records.
+Pick a date range, then choose how far to go:

 Connecting to your accounting and payroll systems

-A cost code only starts splitting your numbers once you've mapped it — that is, told Astalty which field it should fill in your finance system.
-You do this once per code, per integration, and Astalty handles the rest every time you sync.
+A code only starts splitting your numbers once you map it to a field in your finance system.
+You map each code once per integration, and Astalty applies it on every sync.

 Xero invoicing